Geofflac/ERC-20-TOKEN-ROPSTEN/README.md

 Create a Simple Token in Remix IDE

 ## 1 - Open a METAMASK wallet
-Downlaod the chrone extension, follow the step tp create an account, and swith to the ROPSTEN TEST NETWORK.
+Download the chrome extension, follow the step to create an account, and switch to the ROPSTEN TEST NETWORK.
 ![image](https://user-images.githubusercontent.com/84672157/148392801-6ac446a5-0435-48c1-af8d-c841f4e9f7d4.png)

 ## 2 - Provide ETH to the wallet